nvennin/test-www/procedures/Procedure_GDP_VOZWP_Recall_procedure.md

 * Direct Regulatory Agency Action (i.e. requests from the market competent authority or the manufacturer’s Supervisory Authority).
 * Shipping/Distribution deviations (where the impact assessment implicates previously shipped/dislributed lots).
 * Reports or evidence of the presence of Falsified and/or counterfeit product in the supply chain.

 All such events must be documented and investigated as per [Deviations][XCEUG].

 ### Quality Defect Assessment

-* Upon notification to the company, all potential Quality Defects are assessed by the Quality Department for potential impact on marketed product. if the company is not the MAH for the product in question, the Head of Quality notifies the relevant Head of Quality at the MAH.
+* Upon notification to the company, all potential Quality Defects are assessed by the Quality Department for potential impact on marketed product.
+If the company is not the MAH for the product in question, the Quality Department notifies his counterpart at the MAH.
-* If the Quality review concludes 3 potential impact on Marketed Product it must be escalated to the Head of Quality and the Safety Monitoring Committee.
-The Head of Quality or delegate will notify the relevant Responsible Person for the market(s) in question.
+* If the Quality review concludes of a potential impact on the marketed Product it must be escalated to the RP

-### Assigning Recall Tracking Number
+### Opening a Recall Issue

-* The Quality Department assigns a tracking number as per the below indicated nomenclature.
-Details of the potential recall are recorded on the Medicinal Product Recalls tracker.
+* The Quality Department opens a GitHub Issue in the QMS repository with the 'RECALL' label.
-* The potential recall is assigned a tracking number in the format RECyy/xxx where: REC signifies recall, yy signifies the year and xxx is a sequential number starting at 001.

 ### Investigation